Azure Cosmos DB integrated cache - Overview

 Populating the item cache

-- New writes, updates, and deletes are automatically populated in the item cache
+- New writes, updates, and deletes are automatically populated in the item cache of the node that the request is routed through

 Item cache invalidation and eviction